 Course Prerequisites.
 Students should consult the Schedule of Classes and the catalog for course prerequisites.
 Students who register for courses without the designated prerequisites may be withdrawn without their consent at any time before the final examination.
-The instructor, the chair of the department, or the dean of the college, may initiate such withdrawals.
-In such cases, students will not receive monetary reimbursement.
-Such withdrawals are considered to be unrestricted as described on page 73 and do not count against the number of restricted withdrawals allowed
+The instructor, the chair of the department, or the dean of the college may initiate such withdrawals.
+In such cases, students do not receive monetary reimbursement.
+Such withdrawals are considered to be unrestricted as described under "Unrestricted Course Withdrawal," page 75, and do not count against the number of restricted withdrawals allowed.